9Ninety/MCPNotes/README.md

 > Alternatively, compile with `npm run build` and run `node dist/notes-mcp-server.js` or `node dist/notes-web-server.js`

+Then navigate to `http://localhost:3100` in your browser to view notes.

 ---

 ## 🔧 Available MCP Tools